Mallala Motor Sport Park: Mallala Motor Sport Park (1980–present)

 On 7 May 1989, Mallala had the honour of hosting the first ever Formula Holden race as part of the opening round of the 1989 Australian Drivers' Championship.
 Mark McLaughlin driving a South Australian designed and built Elfin FA891 won the opening heat of the meeting from former dual Australian Formula 2 champion Peter Glover, with television commentator turned race driver Neil Crompton finishing third.

 Currently the main meetings held annually are the Mallala Historics each Easter and a round of the Shannons Nationals Motor Racing Championships staged shortly afterwards.
 Drifting now takes place on a regular basis in the form of the G1 Drift Competition and Drift Supercup which runs from turn 8 to turn 2.
 Supertruck Racing is no longer staged at Mallala due to the deteriorating surface of the track, the final event being in late 2009.
 Major meetings at Mallala are run by the Sporting Car Club of South Australia and other clubs that regularly use the circuit include the Adelaide Superkart Club, Marque Sports Car Association of SA, and the MG Car Club of SA.
 Since its re-opening, the Mallala circuit has also been used for private driver training courses and the South Australia Police use the circuit for driver training and assessment.

 The Mallanats is an annual car show held at the circuit since 2009.
 The weekend includes burnout competitions and various performance car events similar to the Summernats format.
 The event returned once a year in 2010 and 2011, with two Mallanats events being scheduled in 2012.

 The Elfin Mallala sports racing car was named after the circuit, having competed in its first race there.

 Ownership by Peregrine Corporation

-Following the passing of owner Clem Smith in February 2017 the Peregrine Corporation, owners of the upcoming The Bend Motorsport Park, purchased the complex and took over the operations in May the same year.
-Peregrine Corporation is owned by the Shahin family who also own On the Run (convenience store) in Australia.
+Following the passing of owner Clem Smith in February 2017 the Peregrine Corporation, owners of The Bend Motorsport Park, purchased the complex and took over the operations in May the same year.
+Peregrine Corporation is owned by the Shahin family who previously owned On the Run in Australia.